thuiar/TEXTOIR/open_intent_discovery/README.md

 ### Data Settings

 Each dataset is split to training, development, and testing sets.
-We select partial intents as known (the labeled ratio can be changed) for training, and use all intents for testing.
-All the unknown intents are regarded as one open class (with token \<UNK> or \<OOS> in our codes).
+We select partial intents as known (the labeled ratio can be changed) intents.
+Notably, we uniformly select 10% as labeled from known intent data.
+We use all training data (both labeled and unlabeled) to train the model.
+During testing, we evaluate the clustering performance of all intent classes.
+More detailed information can be seen in the [paper](https://ojs.aaai.org/index.php/AAAI/article/view/17689).

 ### Parameter Configurations

 The basic parameters include parsing parameters about selected dataset, method, setting, etc. More details can be seen in [run.py](./run.py).
 For specific parameters of each method, we support add configuration files with different hyper-parameters in the [configs](./configs) directory.

-An example can be seen in [configs/ADB.py](./configs/ADB.py).
+An example can be seen in [configs/DeepAligned.py](./configs/DeepAligned.py).
 Notice that the config file name is corresponding to the parsing parameter.

 Normally, the input commands are as follows:
 ```
-python run.py --dataset xxx --known_cls_ratio xxx --labeled_ratio xxx --config_file_name xxx --train --save_model --save_results
+python run.py --setting xxx --dataset xxx --known_cls_ratio xxx --labeled_ratio xxx --cluster_num_factor xxx --config_file_name xxx
 ```

 Notice that if you want to train the model, save the model, or save the testing results, you need to add related parameters (--train, --save_model, --save_results)

-## Tutorials
+## Tutorials (Almost the same as the Detection toolkit)
 ### a.
 How to add a new dataset?
 1. Prepare Data
 Create a new directory to store your dataset in the [data](../data) directory.
 You should provide the train.tsv, dev.tsv, and test.tsv, with the same formats as in the provided [datasets](./data/banking).